TanStack/router/docs/guide/data-loading.md

 const routeTree = rootRoute.addChildren([postsRoute])

+// Use your routerContext to create a new router
-const router = new Router({
+// This will require that you fullfil the type requirements of the routerContext const router = new Router({
   routeTree,
   context: {
-    // Supply our loaderClient to the whole router loaderClient,
+    // Supply our loaderClient to the router (and all routes) loaderClient,
   },
 })